 C. Codify in the Rules and Regulations provisions governing the existing Danbury Plant Charge

 D. Substitute current tables from the Public Health Code as warranted

 Rule changes adopted August 27, 2014 [More …]

 June 26, 2013, the Brookfield WPCA has modified regulations to adopt a change in billing frequency from quarterly to semi-annually.
 Bills will be sent out in December and June of each year.
-The following notice was inserted in the September 1, 2013 bill:

 January 23, 2013, the Brookfield WPCA has modified regulations to remove the Outlet Capacity Charge originally adopted in 1997.
 After competing the 20-year capacity study, it is clear that this charge to accrue money to fund future growth, soley by new customers, did not seem appropriate and, further, would not be needed for another 10-15 years.
 Money received by the WPCA under the Outlet Capacity Charge program was returned to the current property owners.
-The amount was just over $450,000.
+The total amount was just over $450,000.